nlopez59/MortgageWorkspace/readme.md

 ## CICS Application Resource Definitions
-This section outlines what and how the resources of a new application are defined in CICS using MortApp as an example.
+This section outlines how the resources of a new application are defined in CICS, using MortApp as an example.

 #### CICS Transactions
 All CICS applications have a least one transaction that is used as a starting point: